 As a result of being registered with ACNC, Sisters with Helping Hands was able to register with the Australian Taxation Office as a benevolent charitable organisation and that granted us tax deductible gift recipient status.
 This means that for all our volunteers, we can issue them with a tax-deductible receipt for the expenses they incurred cooking for or helping others in the community (with proof of purchase receipts).
 This will also expand access the services offered by our volunteers to many other women in need in the community.

 Sisters with Helping Hands has engaged with medical practitioners in the Logan and Brisbane areas to allow medical practitioners to offer our services to their patients that they deem may need more support from the community.
-We have also made contact with other relief and support agencies to refer their relevant clients that may benefit from our services.
+We have also made contact with other relief and support agencies to refer their clients that may benefit from our services.
 We welcome many more volunteers to help us support other women in the community.
 Today, Sisters With Helping Hands Inc continues to expand their services to include a professional food relief services, like food hampers and hot food deliveries for those in need in the community.

 Sisters With Helping Hands is a registered National Disability Insurance Scheme (NDIS) provider.